 The waiting time can be quite long as there is a waiting list in every blood group and the date of operation is also uncertain as the availability of an organ cannot be predicted in advance.
 Some patients become quite sick while waiting for the turn and hence, you should opt for LDLT if you have a donor.

 Once the treating doctor confirms that you indeed need a liver transplant, you need to meet transplant coordinators who will organise a thorough evaluation (they call it liver workup) of your overall health condition.

 The evaluation covers a large number of tests that are carried out to assess that you are fit for the liver transplant and there are no other health conditions that can create complications during the major operation.
-This can be carried out on an out-patient basis (no admission) or in-patient basis (admitted at RIMC) depending on your convenience and health condition.
-You will have to undergo several blood tests, cardiac tests like an angiogram, tests for different viral and bacterial infections and like.
+You can get the workup done on an out-patient basis (no admission) or in-patient basis (admitted at RIMC) depending on your convenience and health condition.
+You will have to undergo several blood tests, cardiac tests like an angiogram, tests for different viral and bacterial infections, and like.

 After the tests, a committee of doctors reviews the results and confirms whether you are fit for a transplant.
 They may also recommend further tests if they have any doubt about a certain health condition.

 If you are opting for LDLT, the donor also needs to be evaluated for fitness to donate (part of) his liver.